Edmund has spent the last ten years working in clinical research. He has written many articles on human anatomy and physiology.

 Improve Your Blood Flow Naturally

 There are many natural ways to improve your blood circulation.
 When combined with a balanced diet and regular exercise, the following tips can be a powerful guide for a healthier lifestyle.

 Clinical studies have shown that unhealthy eating habits have a negative impact on blood flow and the cardiovascular system as a whole.
-Poor eating habits usually lead to high blood cholesterol levels, which has a negative effect on blood circulation.
+Poor eating habits usually lead to high blood cholesterol levels, which have a negative effect on blood circulation.
 The key is to avoid foods that are processed and/or high in cholesterol—including low-density lipoprotein, also known as 'bad' fat.

-Fiber-rich diets have been proven effective at improving blood flow.
+Fiber-rich diets have been proven to be effective at improving blood flow.
 Fruits and veggies are good sources of dietary fiber.
 Clinical studies have shown that some low-fat vegetarian and vegan diets have significant effects in terms of reducing the concentration of 'bad' fat in the blood.

 Remember to stay hydrated.
 More than 90% of your blood is water.

 This includes tobacco chews and other tobacco products.

 Smoking exposes the bloodstream to harmful substances.
 These substances are renowned for their devastating effect on the heart and blood vessels through plaque buildup.
 Researchers have repeatedly shown that smoking significantly increases the risk of heart diseases such as atherosclerosis.

 It is a challenge to quit smoking no matter the approach you choose to take.
 It is, therefore, best to set up a plan and consult your doctor.
 Your doctor should introduce you to a smoking cessation program that suits you.